ghostbsd/ghostbsd-build/README.md

 * Enhanced error handling and debugging

 ## Graphics support
-* Compatible with VirtualBox, VMware, NVIDIA graphics out of box
+* Compatible with VirtualBox, VMware, NVIDIA graphics out of the box
 * SCFB support with automatic best resolution for UEFI enabled systems with Intel/AMD graphics

 ## System requirements